At Radio Exe we are always keen to hear from you.

 We will do our utmost to resolve your complaint or dispute in a timely manner.
 We generally acknowledge your correspondence within one working day and aim to provide a fuller response within three working days.

 We always take complaints seriously.
-A manager will always listen to the offending output, or read the article that concerns you, and we always respond.
+A manager will always listen to the output you are concerned about, or read the relevant article, and we always respond.
 It is the nature of live broadcasting that we sometimes get things wrong.
 When we do, we apologise.
 We take further action depending on the seriousness of the content.
 But sometimes we don't agree with the complainant, even after reviewing the situation.
 In that eventuality, listeners can then choose to raise the issue to the independent chairman of Exe Broadcasting who is not involved on a day-to-day basis.
 Or the complaint could be taken up with Ofcom, using this link: http://stakeholders.ofcom.org.uk/tell-us/specific-programme-epg

 Complaints about commercials should be made to the Advertising Standards Authority.
 We endeavour to ensure all commercials conform to the British Code of Advertising Practice.
 Through our membership of RadioCentre, we subscribe to the Radio Advertising Copy Clearance service when preparing commercials that could be contentious.